geekobiloba/dotfiles/README.md

     ```

 5. Close the Administrator PowerShell,
-    and continue with the non-Administrator one.
+    and continue with non-Administrator one.

 [^sudo]: For Windows < 11,
 try install `gsudo` from `scoop` as non-Administrator.